rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAws.md

     - awsAccountRubrikId - System.String: Rubrik ID for AWS account.
     - region - AwsNativeRegion: Region in AWS.
 - Returns list of KmsEncryptionKeys.
-### latestpermissionsbypermissionsgroup
-Retrieves the latest permissions required for each of the provided features.
-Permissions for each feature are grouped by permissions group.

-- There is a single argument of type list of CloudAccountFeatures.
-- Returns list of AwsFeaturePermissionss.
 ### optiongroupsbyregion
 List of all RDS option groups in a given region.
 Refers to settings of how a particular option works for an RDS Instance.
 For more information, see https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithOptionGroups.html.